hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 > > and requires significantly less programming expertise in vectorization and directive
 > > based SIMD programming or CPU computing.
 Also support for a new kind of computing
 > > hardware will primarily need additional code in the Kokkos library and just a
-> > little bit of programming setup/management in LAMMPS."
+> > little bit of programming setup/management in LAMMPS.
 > {: .solution}
 {: .discussion}